Bienvenidos to Mommy Maestra!

-Our decision to homeschool our children was prompted by the fact that we currently live in a county that is considered to be a failed school district.
-The state has come in and taken over the district, and two of the schools in our small town were closed down completely.
+Our decision to homeschool our children was prompted by the fact that we lived in a county that was considered to be a failed school district.
+The state had come in and taken over the district, and two of the schools in our small town were closed down completely.
 I’ll be the first to admit that I had absolutely NO desire to homeschool my kids, but because their education is so incredibly important to me, I felt that this was the best route to take.

-During this first year, I have learned so much!
+During that first year, I learned so much!
 Not only about how to teach my children, but also WHAT to teach them, and where to find it.

-We live in a small farming community, with no immersion schools or Spanish programs for small children available.
-So their fate rests on my shoulders.
+When we began our homeschool journey, we lived in a small farming community, with no immersion schools or Spanish programs for small children available.
+So their bilingualism and biculturalism rested on my shoulders.

 The goal of this blog is not how to teach your children Spanish (there are already plenty of blogs and websites for that), but rather to share with you ideas and educational resources in English and Spanish that are available for those of you raising bilingual children.